Finding Serenity With Acceptance

 Longing for, Craving for, Coveting, Need for, Impulse toward, Hanker for

-Despair: (a feeling of expectation of “evil” of expectation that a “good” which is loved and desired cannot and will not be attained-or, that an “evil” which is hated cannot or will not be avoided)
+Despair: (a feeling of expectation of “evil” of expectation that a “good” which is loved and desired cannot and will not be attained-or, that an “evil” which is hated cannot or will not be avoided) Other words to describe Despair are: Hopeless, Desperate, Inevitable, Despondent, Doubtful, Skeptical, Suspicious, Discouraged, Disappointment, Trapped, Cornered, Stopped, Defeated, Helpless, Inadequate, Lost

 As I have shown, it is vitally important to know how you feel.
 Without knowing how you feel you are part of the walking dead.
 You are part of the majority of people who are reacting to life instead of dealing with life as an adult.

-First thing to remember is God is more interested in character building, than ease and comfort.
+First thing to remember is, God is more interested in character building, than ease and comfort.
 Page 417 in the Alcoholics Anonymous “Big Book” says, “An acceptance is the answer to all my problems today.
 When I am disturbed it is because I find some person, place, thing, or situation-some fact of my life unacceptable to me, and I can find no serenity until I accept that person, place, thing, or situation as being exactly the way it is suppose to be at this moment….”

 Thanking God for our situations and believing it is part of God’s wonderful plan, as I have said, brings serenity.
 God is permitting, our discomforts, our tragedies, so He can stretch our faith.
-All things work together for our good, and in all things give thanks, for this is God’s will for us.
-When we align our will with God’s we begin to use it rightly.
+All things work together for our good, and in all things give thanks, for this is God’s will for us, in Christ Jesus.
+When we align our will with God’s we begin to use our will rightly.

 Share: